To learn how to permanently reduce religious-based conflict go to our Welcome Page (Home Page)

 In late 2003, suicide car bombers attacked two synagogues in downtown Istanbul, Turkey killing 23 people and injuring more than 80.
 One explosion went off outside the Neve Shalom Synagogue, the city’s largest.
 The other severely damaged the Beth Israel Synagogue in the affluent district of Sisli, three miles away.
 This was not the first time the Neve Shalom Synagogue had been attacked.
 In 1986 gunmen had killed 22 worshippers and wounded 6 others during a Sabbath service there.

-2012 and early 2013 have not been substantially different.
+2012, 2013 and 2014 have not been substantially different.
 Continuing pressure against (not only) Israel from Iran via its surrogates Hamas and Hezbollah shows no end.
 The conflict Israel and the world have over the constructing new Israeli settlements on land both Israel and Palestine claim as their own remains complex and dangerous.
-The now more than two-year internal conflict in Syria poses potential danger to the entire Middle East area should it explode across Syrian borders.
+The now more than three-year internal conflict in Syria poses potential danger to the entire Middle East area should it explode across Syrian borders.
 The change in governments in Egypt, Libya, Tunisia and well as the ongoing conflict in Bahrain between the Sunni-led government and the majority Shiite citizens sees no immediate solution.
 These and more not only threaten general stability in the area but the existence of the state of Israel as well.

 These trends, both within and without the Middle East, have not changed in recent years.

 Center For Reduction of Religious-Based Conflict

 Fax: (239) 263-2824

 Copyright © 1999-2014, Center For Reduction of Religious-Based Conflict.